Richpong212/Production-Grade-Multi-Tier-AWS-Platform-with-CloudFormation/README.md

 - An RDS PostgreSQL database in private subnets
 - A Secrets Manager secret for database credentials
 - CloudWatch alarms and SNS alerts
+- A GitHub Actions workflow for validation, deployment, and manual destroy

 ## Architecture